christophevg/cccc/README.md

 Finally, it's also an excuse to have a little fun with JavaScript again, after a long time, exercising a bit for things to come :-)

+### visit the dynamic analysis page at [https://christophevg.github.com/cccc](https://christophevg.github.com/cccc) - now only with a static snapshot data set :-)